 It can be tricky to provide sales coaching when you also play the role of sales manager.
-For real high quality coaching, you will want a real open line of communication between the coach and the person being coached.
+For real high-quality coaching, you will want a real open line of communication between the coach and the person being coached.
 This will allow the salesperson to be very open with sharing what is going on.

-A salesperson may be more reserved in sharing all the details around what they are thinking and going through with their manager than they might be if they are sharing information with someone that is only playing the role of sales coach.
+A salesperson may be more reserved in sharing all the details around what they are thinking and going through with their manager than they might be if they are sharing information with someone that is only playing the role of a sales coach.

 But even with that challenge being there, there is still a role that a sales manager can play when it comes to sales coaching.
 Here are some things to try to think about and incorporate.